 Figures and Tables

 Each illustration should be numbered consecutively using Arabic numbers and accompanied by a legend describing it.
 All illustrations must be submitted in a format suitable for reproduction across either a single column or an entire page.
-Each table should be clearly titled and labelled with a comprehensive legend.
-Tables should be numbered separately to illustrations using Arabic numbers i.e. Table 1, 2 etc. Statistical measures of variation such as SD and SEM etc. should be identified.
+Each table should be clearly titled and labeled with a comprehensive legend.
+Tables should be numbered separately to illustrations using Arabic numbers i.e. Table 1, 2, etc. Statistical measures of variation such as SD and SEM etc. should be identified.
 Tables and graphics should be provided separately from the main text.
 Captions for the graphic content should be written below each figure and the title should be written above the table.
 Written permission must be obtained to reproduce any graphical content from another author and their publisher.
 Color figures are accepted in certain circumstances, provided that the author is willing to cover the cost of publication.

 Ahuja, G. (2000).
 The duality of collaboration: Inducements and opportunities in the formation of interfirm linkages.
 Strategic Management Journal, 21(3), 317-343.